 Case in Focus

-A leading US-based health insurance provider was facing many challenges due to disconnected systems.
+A leading US-based health insurance provider faced many challenges due to disconnected systems.
 They sought a solution to unify all processes and data.
 In this customer success story, we helped the insurer implement a custom CRM system to provide a holistic view of customers.
 The implementation resulted in optimized sales operations, better customer experience, and improved claims management.